 Yvonne van Wyk

-An effective open house experience is one where buyers arrive in a well-prepared property, feel comfortable exploring without pressure, get clear answers to their questions, and leave with enough information and confidence to make an offer.
-It's a planned and managed event, not an open door.
-Getting it right is one of the most direct ways to accelerate the offer stage when selling your home.
+A successful open house is one where buyers arrive to a well-prepared home, feel comfortable exploring without pressure, get straight answers to their questions, and leave with enough information and confidence to make an offer.
+It is a planned, managed event, not simply an open door.
+Run well, it is one of the most direct ways to speed up the offer stage when selling your home.

 Key takeaways